Bina Rai: Career

 However, her films with leading man Pradeep Kumar remain her best-remembered performances, where she played the title role in Anarkali (1953), Taj Mahal and Ghunghat, for which she won the Filmfare Award for Best Actress.

 In the 1970s, her son Prem Krishen became an actor and had one big hit; Dulhan Wohi Jo Piya Man Bhaye (1977), but couldn't sustain the momentum, so he turned producer, with the Cinevistaas banner, which went on produce TV series such as Kathasagar, Gul Gulshan Gulfam and Junoon.
 He launched his daughter Akanksha Malhotra as an actress in 2002 in his home productions, claiming that she reminds him so much of his mother Bina Rai.

 Bina Rai stopped acting in films many years ago, claiming that women after a certain age don't get good roles.
-She also talks fondly of her husband Premnath, who had died on 3 November 1992.
+She also talked fondly of her husband Premnath, who had died on 3 November 1992.
 In 2002, their son, Kailash (Monty) released a tribute album, to his father on the occasion of his 10th death anniversary and 86th birth anniversary, titled Amar Premnath, released by Saregama.
 Her grandson, Siddharth Malhotra, directed the successful TV series on doctors; Sanjivani (2004).